International Baccalaureate (IB)

 Primary Years Program (PYP)

-We are thrilled to announce that as of April 2017, we officially became an authorised International Baccalaureate World School offering the Primary Years Programme (PYP).
+Aspendale Gardens Primary School became an authorised International Baccalaureate World School in 2017, officially offering the Primary Years Programme (PYP).

 The PYP has a focus on the development of the whole child as an inquirer both within and outside the classroom.
 It is based within a framework that considers the social, academic and emotional wellbeing of students.
 Skills are developed that enable students to solve authentic, real life experiences and allows them to engage in deeper, higher order thinking.
 The consequences are powerful learning experiences that engage children.
 The PYP develops personal values that provide students with the capacity to be internationally minded and to be active, caring and lifelong learners who can adapt and thrive in the global world that we have become a part.
 We believe this programme is something that will set our students apart in a continually changing world.

-Implementing the PYP has been an inspiring and rewarding learning journey for our school.
-We look forward to continuing our progress and development of the programme in collaboration with the International Baccalaureate Organisation.
+Implementing the PYP is an inspiring and rewarding learning journey for our school.

 The mission statement for the IB is as follows: